Thinking About After The Islamic State

 When it was announced to the world in 2011 that Osama Bin Laden was killed, many people perceived this as a sign that the global jihad movement came to an end.
 But time has revealed that they had very an optimistic approach.
 Abu Musab Zarqawi’s movement, which was active in various names in Iraq since the end of the 1990s, could shift its gear up by turning Arab Spring into an opportunity, captured many cities in Iraq-Syria, and took its place on the world agenda under the name of the Islamic State(1).
 With the alliance of jihadist movements from different geographies, the organization raised their claim to the level of being “the Caliphate”.
 Thus the perception of the victory gained after the killing of Bin Laden turned to become indistinct in the face of new strategies, claims and figures.
 The fact that the Islamic State’s authority in Syria and Iraq has gone considerably dispersed now recreates optimism similar to that of the process after the killing of Bin Laden.
 As in the killing of Bin Laden, this optimism is very likely to be mistaken.
 All in all, the grounds addressed by jihadist organizations have their motivations beyond the physical existence of some figures and the domination established in certain regions within certain periods of time.
 So after the killing of Bin Laden in 2011, what would the Islamic State’s claim of being “the Caliphate”, which “shows off” since 2013 and seems resolving recently, leave to the future?

 First and foremost, it should not be forgotten that the “liquidated” image of the Islamic State’s military existence in the region might be very much deceiving.
 Because the Islamic State’s military activities still continue in the cities that were one after the other declared in celebration of victory to be liberated from the Islamic State.
 According to the report titled “The Fight Goes On: The Islamic State’s Continuing Military Efforts in Liberated Cities” (2) published by the CTC in the past days, the Islamic State carried out 1468 attacks in 16 cities that were all liberated.
 Moreover, it is necessarily important to consider the ghostly practical attitudes of jihadist organizations.
-While seeking the trail of a jihadist leader trying to survive by drinking dirty waters in caves on the Hindukush Mountains, you may encounter an activist in Paris ready to sacrifice himself on his track.
+While seeking the trail of a jihadist leader trying to survive by drinking dirty waters in caves on the Hindukush Mountains, you may encounter an urban guerilla in Paris ready to sacrifice himself on his track.

 In The Godfather 2, Tom Hagen the “family” consultant meets Frankie “Five Angels” Pentangeli, one of the former staff and key leaders of the organization, at the FBI base where he was under surveillance, and together they talk about the old days of the family.
 Pentangeli likens the old days of the family to the Roman Empire.
 The reason ousting Pentangeli from his position -and from his life- is that he at heart cannot adapt to the new period.
 By the time the organization continue on their way with new figures and strategies in the new period, the founding staff members are purged after the problems caused by this incompatibility.
 Being one of these people, while Pentangeli sets his heart to end his life with his own hands, he feels some kind of a golden age yearning for the old days of the family.
 It can be observed in certain periods of time in history that processes where certain movements and organizations were “provisioned” could be spoken of in the phrase “golden-age”, as they could turn into myths afterwards.